How to Optimize Your Smart Shopping Campaign

 - The Google Display Network

-The only thing you’ll need to get started with Smart Shopping campaigns is a merchant center feed.
+The only thing you’ll need to get started with Smart Shopping campaigns is a merchant center feed (unless you are interested in google vehicle listing ads - in which case you'll need a vehicle ads feed).
 But, the more data you have, the better your Smart Shopping campaigns will perform.

 Tracking your conversions